Payroll of the home employee employed by an individual

 Transport costs are expenses incurred by the employee to travel from his usual place of residence to his place of work.
 The employee uses public passenger transport or public bicycle rental services.

-As such, it benefits of a support by the individual employer.
+As such, it benefits from support by the individual employer.

 Warning

-the employee hired under shared care is fully supported.
+The employee hired under the shared custody is fully supported.

 The overtime surcharge applies when the actual number of hours worked exceeds 40 hours per week.